Accelerating your world-class solution

 Casey is the Cofounder, Chairman and CTO at security services marketplace Bugcrowd, having been working in the cyber security space since 2001.
 He’s founded and worked as Director and CSO at a number of enterprise and security-focused businesses while simultaneously mentoring others through Pushstart, the Tall Poppy Group — and now CyRise.

-Sal Unwin is a highly respected senior executive with over 30 years’ cross-sector experience.
+As Chief Commercial Officer of Triskele Labs, Sal Unwin is a highly respected senior executive with over 30 years’ cross-sector experience.
 She is a thought leader in the cybersecurity sector and is skilled at delivering customer focused solutions.
-In 2015 Sal joined Triskele Labs as General Manager of Sales and Marketing to build strong recurring revenue streams.
-Today, Triskele Labs has 23 staff and is growing across Australia, with significant future income.

 Having founded and run Sessions (sold to MyFitnessPal), Nick's passion for getting new projects up and running drew him to investment.
-Today he's a Partner at BlackBird Ventures and Entrepreneur-in-Residence at Startmate.
+Today he’s General Partner at Blackbird Ventures and Executive Chair at Startmate.

 Before co-founding Qualgro, which has raised funds of more than $50 million and made 14 investments, Peter cofounded and was Director at both Optus Innov8 and Singtel Group Digital Life.
 Today, Qualgro focuses its investments in health, education, communication, cyber security and financial technology — sectors Peter and his partners see as critical to the growth of the Asia Pacific region.